For this Puglia Walking Trip departures are available almost all year.

-For this Puglia walking departures are available almost all year.
+For this Puglia Walking Trip departures are available almost all year.

-Why choose this tour for your holidays in 2020?
+Why choose this tour for your Walking holidays in Italy?

 They are easy walks in touch with nature and the locals: you will discover step by step the wonders of the Valley of Trulli and relax among bucolic landscapes, ancient roads like the Via Traiana and pristine beaches of the Park Dune Costiere.